sccn/sccn.github.io/workshops/EEGLAB_2022_Lublin.md

 faculty and other professional.
 The registration costs includes conference space rental, all coffee breaks, and a short excursion.

-<b>Registration: Official registration is now closed.
-If you still want to participate you can contact the organizers at eeglab2020lublin@gmail.com
+<b>Registration: Official registration is now closed.</b> If you still want to participate you can contact the organizers at eeglab2020lublin@gmail.com

 <b>Call for papers:</b> During the EEGLAB Workshop in Lublin a poster
 session will be held.
 We offer the possibility of publishing abstracts